leirimnad/EPAMPython/README.md

 - `MYSQL_DB_DATABASE`: MySQL database name

-> The simplest way to specify environmental variables is to insert the following before the bash commands:
+> The simplest way to specify the environmental variables is to insert the following before the bash commands:
 >
 > ```bash
 > MYSQL_DB_USER="Boss" MYSQL_DB_PASSWORD="MyPassword" MYSQL_DB_HOST="localhost" MYSQL_DB_DATABASE="my_database"
 > ```

-> Another way to specify environmental variables is to write them to `.env` file in the project root directory.
+> Another way to specify the environmental variables is to write them to `.env` file in the project root directory.
-> See the `.env.example` file for the example.
+> See the `.env.example` file for an example.

 ### Populating the database